-If you own a premises and require the supply of water and/or electricity you need to apply by download a form from here and submit it at our Customer Contact Centre Offices.
-This service can be requested if you have the necessary electricity wiring and/ or water piping installed in your premise but do not have external supply.
-To apply for this service, you will require to present all relevant documentation as specified in the application form, as well as pay any pending dues on all other registered billing accounts (if any).
+If you own a premises and require the supply of water and/or electricity you need to apply by downloading these forms.
+Form for Water From for Electricity and submit it at our Customer Contact Centre Offices.
+These services can be requested if you have the necessary electricity wiring and/or water piping installed in your premise but do not have external supply.
+To apply for these services, you will require to present all relevant documentation as specified in the application form, as well as pay any pending dues on all other registered billing accounts (if any).

 Yes applications can be scanned and sent via email on Customercare@arms.com.mt.

 Separate water and electricity forms need to be filled in.

 As long as electricity and water is already installed you will not need to apply for this service.
 Instead, as long as there is an agreement with the premise tenant, you can change the present electricity and/ or water account to your name for the duration of the rent.
 By doing so you will be able to register your name, and any other people moving in the property, and benefit from number of persons subsidy on your bill.
 However, to process this request, you will be required to pay a deposit of €466 (since you are not the legal owner of the property).
 The deposit is offset from your last bill and any credit in your favour is paid back.
 The decision whether or not to register the account on your name depends on your agreement with the owner of the premise, as well as the duration of the rent.
 We do not recommend a change of account when periods of rent are short, i.e. less than 2 months.